Creating Strong Passwords

 A combination of small common words with a special character and number mixed in makes a secure password that is easier to remember.

 In this method, one or more letters is replaced with a similar looking number and special character.
 For example, Apple becomes 4pp!e, Gleam becomes 6!eam, or razzle becomes ra22!e.
-When used with an 8¬letter word this technique generates a seemingly random string of characters that is easier to remember.
+However, character replacement are not any more secure because modern password cracking applications can recognize and use character substitution.
+Please see this link for more information: http://optimwise.com/passwords-with-simple-character-substitution-are-weak/

 What NOT to Do